immigration

 Food or immigrants?
 That is America's choice on Earth Day 2008

-By Brenda Walker April 21, 2008 This article was originally on See also , by Brenda Walker.
+By Brenda Walker April 21, 2008 This article was originally published on www.vdare.com See also “Redwoods Or Immigrants?”
+That’s America’s Choice On Earth Day 2007, by Brenda Walker.
 Just 40 years ago, Enoch Powell began his so-called "Rivers of Blood" speech on April 20, 1968 with a comment that could have been made by an environmentalist: "The supreme function of statesmanship is to provide against preventable evils."
 Thought for Earth Day, April 22 2008: Isn’t the immigration-fueled overpopulation of our beautiful country the most preventable evil of all?
 What a concept—that elected officials should actually look forward, and plan to reach an optimum future for the citizenry.
 Of course P-L-A-N is the four-letter word that has eluded the vocabulary of Washington, whose denizens can hardly foresee their way to the next election cycle.
 If America’s elected representatives cared about the country they have sworn to defend, they might consider the future prospects of Americans having an adequate food supply.
 The increasingly expensive commodity in the headlines recently is gasoline, but food prices are following close behind, with prices for basic staples like rice, wheat and corn rising over 80 percent worldwide in three years.
 As I wrote recently, the climate-change controversy has pulled attention away from environmental issues about which everyone can agree.
 There is no argument that human health and well being require clean air and water.
 We also need enough farmland to grow the food we eat.
 But prime agricultural acreage is lost to development at a rate of two acres per minute according to a 2002 study by the American Farmland Trust.
 The year 2008 may be remembered as the time when shortages of basic necessities became commonplace.
 Worldwide population growth, coupled with the affluence of China and India, has begun to create food shortages, even in First World countries.
 Japan has run out of butter, for example.

 If Japan's food shortages prove to be a preview for the United States, turning America's productive farmlands into housing developments for an ever-increasing population may seem like another bad policy choice.
 America is no longer a food-exporting nation, as it was for so long when our productive farmers grew grain to feed a hungry planet.
 Indeed, the first signs of food scarcity are already showing up:

 Since we are in a "global marketplace" (as talking heads keep reminding us), Washington will do nothing to keep America's home-grown food from being sold to foreign markets, even in the case of food shortages here.
 Washington's policy on protecting Americans' food supply might be a good question for Presidential candidates, in fact.
 Even so, it makes no sense to use prime agricultural land for housing and other development.
 In this respect, the "smart growth" advocates are correct.
 It makes even less sense to continue open borders to the world as if there is no cost to be paid.
 California has one of the most managed environments in the US.
 The engineered water system has allowed California to pack in nearly 40 million residents, far more than the environment can support without damaging its natural resources.
 Every rainy season is faced with hope and dread, now that only one low year of rainfall puts the state at risk for mandatory household water restriction because of increased demand.
 Part of water management is wildlife control.
 That means no semblance of normal life cycles for creatures like salmon.
 Once the iconic fish of the northwest swam from the ocean to return to the place in mountain streams where it had hatched to breed before dying.
 Now those rivers have been dammed, diverted or dried up because of human intervention to control water.
 This year, the California salmon fishery crashed.
 Not only was the failure a surprise to experts, but the cause is not understood for sure—largely because there are so many possibilities of what could have gone wrong.
-Whatever the reason, it may well be the end of a way of life for hundreds of the state's fishermen, not to mention the loss of a valuable and delicious food source: , April 12, 2008].
+Whatever the reason, it may well be the end of a way of life for hundreds of the state's fishermen, not to mention the loss of a valuable and delicious food source: End of coast's 150-year-old fishery looms [San Francisco Chronicle, April 12, 2008].

 "Now, for the first time since commercial fishing began on the West Coast more than 150 years ago during the Gold Rush era, no boats will be permitted to put to sea to fish for chinook, the fabled king salmon that is the mainstay of the commercial fishery.
 “The ban is only for one year, but it could be a death blow to an industry that has been in decline for years.
 As recently as 15 years ago, 4,000 small boats fished off the California coast for salmon; now the salmon fleet numbers only 400."